ktorio/ktor-documentation/topics/server-testing.md

 #### Customize environment {id="environment"}

 To build a custom environment for a test application, use the `environment` function.
-For example, to use a custom configuration for tests, you can create a custom configuration file in the `test/resources` folder and load it using the `config` property:
+For example, to use a custom configuration for tests, you can create a configuration file in the `test/resources` folder and load it using the `config` property:

 ```kotlin
 ```